abdulrahmanbathhish/erp-stock-sales/DEPLOY.md

 1. Go to https://render.com and sign up/login
 2. Click "New" → "Web Service"
 3. Connect your GitHub account (if not already connected)
-4. Select your repository: `erp-stock-sales`
+4. Select your repository (the one you just created)
 5. Configure:
    - **Name**: `erp-app`
    - **Environment**: `Node`